platformsh/platformsh-docs/src/administration/integrations/gluescript.md

 ## Activity API

-The activity API accessed through `activity` gives you all the metadata about the current activity that invoked the Gluescript.
+The activity API accessed through `activity` gives you all the metadata about the current activity that invoked the GlueScript.
 The schema is the same as the one for Webhooks, documented here: https://docs.platform.sh/administration/integrations/webhooks.html

 ## Process API
 The process API gives you access to the environment in which the GlueScript is running, such as to environment variables.